 Your FGCU password no longer works, and you did not institute a change.
 This could mean that someone changed it without your knowledge, a possible result of a phishing incident.

 Your files are suddenly deleted or corrupted, or new files unexpectedly appear.

-To enroll in the comprehensive online Get Secure! course (in Canvas) please contact the BTS Help Desk at 590-1188 or email@example.com.
+To enroll in the comprehensive online Get Secure! course (in Canvas) please contact the ITS Help Desk at 590-1188 or firstname.lastname@example.org.
 To view a schedule of upcoming ITS training classes, including our face to face Get Secure! classes, visit the ITS Training webpage.